 Shrub communities on Assateague establish themselves on or behind dunes, in protected depressions, and along the edges of marshes, with characteristic species growing in each location depending on the levels of salinity and moisture present.
-One of the most distinctive shrubs of Assateague is beach heath (Hudsonia tomentosa), a dense, low shrub common to dunes and sandy areas along the eastern seaboard.
+One of the most distinctive shrubs of Assateague is beach heather (Hudsonia tomentosa), a dense, low shrub common to dunes and sandy areas along the eastern seaboard.
 It sometimes acts as a pioneer plant, providing cover that allows other species to become established.
 Beach heath blooms in May and June, producing numerous small, yellow flowers.

 Trees and Shrubs